Cannibalism in Oceania: New Zealand

 The first encounter between Europeans and Māori may have involved cannibalism of a Dutch sailor.
 In June 1772, the French explorer Marc-Joseph Marion du Fresne and 26 members of his crew were killed and eaten in the Bay of Islands.
 In an 1809 incident known as the Boyd massacre, about 66 passengers and crew of the Boyd were killed and eaten in Whangaroa, Northland.

 Cannibalism was a regular practice in Māori wars.
 In one instance, on 11 July 1821, warriors from the Ngāpuhi tribe killed 2,000 enemies and remained on the battlefield "eating the vanquished until they were driven off by the smell of decaying bodies".

+Between 1835 and 1866, members of the Māori cannibalized hundreds during the genocide of the Moriori people on the Chatham Islands.
+According to lists later assembled by Moriori elders, around 300 men, women, and children were killed – and in many cases eaten – immediately after the invasion.
+The surviving Moriori population was enslaved; in each of the following years some of the enslaved were killed and consumed.
+The scholar Edward Tregear was shown a beach at Waitangi where dozens of Moriori women had been impaled for spit-roasting, and he heard of a large feast held by a leading Māori chief in 1836 where six children had been killed, cooked, and served.
+After slaughtering Moriori slaves, chiefs used to send some of the flesh to neighbouring groups as a gesture of hospitality.
+Only 100 Moriori out of an original population of about 1,700 survived this period.

 Māori warriors fighting the New Zealand government in Tītokowaru's War on the North Island in 1868–1869 revived ancient rites of cannibalism as part of a radical interpretation of the Pai Mārire religion.
 According to the historian Paul Moon, the corpses of enemies were eaten out of rage and in order to humiliate them.
 Moon has criticized other historians for ignoring Māori cannibalism or even claiming that it never happened, despite an "overwhelming" amount of evidence to the contrary.

-Margaret Mutu, professor of Māori studies at the University of Auckland, agrees that "cannibalism was widespread throughout New Zealand" and that "it was part of our [Māori] culture", but warns that it can be hard for non-Māori to correctly understand and interpret such customs due to a lack of contextual knowledge, though she did not elaborate on what knowledge they might lack.
+Margaret Mutu, professor of Māori studies at the University of Auckland, agreed that "cannibalism was widespread throughout New Zealand" and that "it was part of our [Māori] culture", but warned that it can be hard for non-Māori to correctly understand and interpret such customs due to a lack of contextual knowledge, without elaborating on what knowledge they might lack.

 Australian cultural anthropologist Russ Bowden wrote that:

 Apart from the passing European, however, Maori cannibalism, like its Aztec counterpart, was practised exclusively on traditional enemies – i.e., on members of other tribes and hapuu.
 To use the jargon, the Maori were exo- rather than endocannibals.
 By their own account, they did it for purposes of revenge: to kill and eat a man was the most vengeful and degrading thing one person could do to another."